DerekZeyuZeng/DerekZeyuZeng.github.io/_talks/IsotropicCoordinate.md

 $$

 from which we obtain closed forms for Schwarzschild and Reissner–Nordström and elliptic-integral expressions for Kottler \\(\Lambda \neq 0\\); extensions to Kiselev-type fluids are outlined.
-These explicit formulas enable clean, conformally flat initial data across near-horizon to cosmological scales and streamline boundary and matching conditions in \\(3{+}1\\) numerical relativity.
+These explicit formulas enable clean, conformally flat initial data across near-horizon to cosmological scales and streamline boundary and matching conditions in \\(3{+}1\\) numerical relativity.”
+---
 <p><a href="{{ 'files/Isotropic_Coordinate_Poster.pdf' | relative_url }}" download>Download PDF</a></p>